Games to Add Fun and Learning to Your Teens' & Tweens' Homeschool Days

 Skills: history, chronology

-- Jingo: This game can be hard to find, but Rainbow Resource Center has some available for purchase.
+- Jingo: This game can be hard to find, but used versions are often available on ebay.
 I have been able to find gently used versions at my local homeschool store as well.
 Jingo, similar to Bingo, comes in a variety of topics.
 Each game contains 30+ Jingo game cards and corresponding questions.
 I've used these in co-op settings and also play with just one child.
 We currently have six versions at home, including American Government, Weather, Civil War, and Human Body.
 We often use chocolate chips for square markers.

 Skills: fact-building for science, geography, history, government, and more